 With all the new materials found today in the garden you may have a PVC window box or one made from plastic.
 However that does not mean using liners will not help.

-You can use liners in your window box all throughout the year even copper and ones made from medal with a powder coat on them.
+You can use planter liners all throughout the year.
+Even copper and planters with a medal powder coating on them will benefit.
 In fact, experts recommend using liners throughout the year even if you do not swap flowers seasonally to extend the life of your window boxes.